bhupendra-chouhan/NamasteReact/readme.md

 ### What are Components?
 ```
 Components are independent and reusable bits of code.
-React Functional Components are simple JS functions that returns a JSX.
+React Functional Components are simple JS functions with 'PascalCase' naming convention that returns a JSX.
 ```

 ### Type of Components?